I just learned that the Great Barrier Reef has been damaged beyond repair.

 Many cities do have bins for both garbage and recyclables, so be sure to check your trash for anything that can be recycled and be a generally awesome person by finding the correct bin for it.

 The Finnish archipelago

-Everyone (and I mean everyone) needs to work towards being an eco-conscious traveller if we’re going to ensure this planet stays as beautiful as it currently is for future generations.
+Everyone (and I mean everyone) needs to work towards being an eco-conscious traveller if we’re going to ensure this planet stays beautiful for future generations.
 What good will travel be to them if they won’t have the opportunity to see things like the Great Barrier Reef or the Amazon Rainforest?

-What steps do you take to travel and save the environment?
+What steps do you take to be a more sustainable traveller?
 Share your tips with us in the comments!